unm-historiography/metahistory/essays/thematic/archival-theory.md

 subtitle: A Brief History of Archives and Archival Practices
 author: Karli Snyder
 date: 2021-12-13
 toc-blurb: Archival sciences emerged in the 1890s which professionalized the practice.
 But how did we get “from then to now” with the practice of archival record-keeping, and who were the key figures responsible for establishing the modern methods of archival theory?
-As an important component of historiography, understanding the development of archival theories and how they impact modern historical research is key to historical writing and research today.
+As an important component of historiography, understanding the development of archival theories and how they impact modern historical research is key to historical writing today.
 toc-image: snyder-aldaia-archives.jpg
 toc-section: thematic
 ---